Drainage Company Common Questions

 Are Drain Rods flexible?

-What is the best way of cleaning drain in bathroom sink?
+What is the best way of cleaning drains in bathroom sinks?

 Here’s a clear step-by-step guide to cleaning a bathroom sink drain: